 Different jackets offer different protection from the elements.
 To make sure you know what you’re getting into and what will offer you the best protection, we’ll discuss the different levels of waterproofness.

-|Suitable for light showers||Suitable for heavy rain|
+|Suitable for light showers||Suitable for heavier rain|

-|Fabric has been treated with DWR (durable water repellent)||Has a waterproof fabric membrane|
+|Fabric has been treated with DWR (durable water repellent)||Fabric has been treated with DWR (durable water repellent) or will have a waterproof fabric membrane|

-|No taped seams||Fully taped seams|
+|No taped seams||Taped seams|